-Usually by the last day of school, the students have checked out and just waltz in to school collect their report cards.
-You would think they would be satisfied with checking their grades online in 2017 but nonetheless that would ruin their perfect attendance so they all come in (the freshman at least :)).
-By June 28th there isn’t much teaching to do so many students spend their day sitting in a hot non air-conditioned classroom staring at their smart phones.
+Usually by the last day of school, the students have checked out and just waltz in to collect their report cards.
+You would think they would be satisfied with checking their grades online in 2017 but that would ruin their perfect attendance so they all come, especially the freshman.
+By June 28th there isn’t much teaching to do so many students spend their day sitting in a hot classroom staring at their smart phones.
 So a few years ago I decided I would make their trek into school worthwhile – I give them a farewell address.

 The farewell address has become the highlight of my course.
 Students don’t expect to hear anything from their teachers on the last day which is why I highly recommend